 conform to the requirements of Section 65-35 of the Nurse Practice Act.
 The written collaborative agreement shall

-services the collaborating physician generally provides to
+services the collaborating physician generally provides or may provide in

-his or her patients in the normal course of clinical medical practice.
+his or her clinical medical practice.

 A written collaborative agreement shall be adequate with respect to collaboration